narsaynorath/personal_website/content/blog/design-patterns-lite-template-method/index.md

     pass
 ```

-The reason the method bodies are empty are that maybe some people don't have morning or evening things to do.
+The reason the method bodies are empty is that maybe some people don't have morning or evening things to do.
 When we have a template of a routine, there might be some steps that are optional.
 In fancy terms, these optional steps of a template are called _hooks_ and they allow you to inject some functionality at explicit times in the template (e.g. morning and evening) if your class needs it.
 I typically start work after having a cup of coffee and feeding my cat, so my `do_morning_stuff` method might look like:

 ```python
 def do_morning_stuff(self):